scipy-conference/scipy_proceedings/papers/funix/main.md

 Therefore, Funix allows Python developers to tap into the frontend world without JavaScript/TypeScript knowledge.
 Consequently, Python becomes a surface language for web development.

-Funix can be really useful for what we call "disposable apps" -- apps that are not the goal but a necessary step to the goal, and are not meant for long-term, wide-audience use.
+Funix can be really useful in building what we call "disposable apps" -- apps that are built for short-term/non-permanent purposes with a small group of audiences, such as demoing PoCs, trying out an AI model, collecting human labeling of AI training data, exhibiting the capabilities of an API, etc.
-Such disposable apps maybe recurrently needed, e.g., for building PoCs or small-scale data quality check.
-Funix allows such apps to be launched rapidly and massively.
+Such disposable apps maybe recurrently needed and Funix allows them to be launched rapidly again and again.

 In summary, Funix has the following cool features to make building apps effortless (if not lazy or cheating):